-If you can look past the nudity, the 18th annual bike ride’s primary stated goal is to advocate for car independence and human power to change our current car-driven society.
+If you can look past the nudity, the 19th annual bike ride’s primary stated goal is to advocate for sustainable energy and environmentally responsible living to combat our current car-driven society.
 That and to bring joy back to transportation via cycling.
-But make no mistake: The nudity is a major part of the ride and is a celebration of body positivity, strength, and respect and acceptance for every human being.
+But make no mistake: The nudity is a major part of the ride and is in itself a celebration of body positivity, strength, and respect and acceptance for every human being.

-The ride will take place Saturday, September 13.
-(It was rescheduled from its original date of June 28 in the interest of safety.)
-If the same plans still stand, there will be two rides, in fact: the first at 10am and the second at 2pm.
+The ride will take place Saturday, June 27.
+There will be two rides, in fact: the first at 10am and the second at 2pm.

 Where does the ride take place?